ifatess/ruotonggao/gender.md

 - template: hero-banner-w-image
   block: hero-2
   headline: Key Takeaways
-  content: This is my first time conducting user research &amp; testing, and then
+  content: <strong><span class="text-span-28">How to put myself in the researcher’s
-    turning the insights into design solutions.
-It brought me a deeper appreciation of how researchers dig into people’s needs, and how designers create better designs to advocate for them.<br><br>This project has deepened my interest in how to provide engaging gaming experience by conducting prototype tests and gathering feedback, and also served to raise my interest with respect to how games exert a profound impact on people.
+    shoes as a designer.</span></strong><br>This is my first time conducting user research &amp; testing, and then turning the insights into design solutions.
+It brought me a deeper appreciation of how researchers dig into people’s needs, and how designers create better designs to advocate for them.<br><br><strong>Gamification in educational products.</strong><br>This project has deepened my interest in how to provide engaging gaming experience by conducting prototype tests and gathering feedback, and also served to raise my interest with respect to how games exert a profound impact on people.
   background_image: ''
   image:
     image: ''